stellar/stellar-cli/FULL_HELP_DOCS.md

 Output the metadata stored in a contract.

-A contract's meta is a series of key-value pairs that the contract developer can set with any values to provided metadata about the contract.
+A contract's meta is a series of key-value pairs that the contract developer can set with any values to provide metadata about the contract.
 The meta also contains some information like the version of Rust SDK, and Rust compiler version.

 The data outputted by this command is a stream of `SCMetaEntry` XDR values.
 See the type definitions in [stellar-xdr](https://github.com/stellar/stellar-xdr).
 [See also XDR data format](https://developers.stellar.org/docs/learn/encyclopedia/data-format/xdr).